Miro1380/LittleLemon/LittleLemon/ReadMe.txt

 superuser that was created  username:admin1 pw: 1234pass Once super user is created, you can alter and book tables / items Prior to that, there should be a 401 error.

+If you're using Insomnia or Postman use basic auth with username and passwords.

 #To create Token:
 http://127.0.0.1:8000/auth/token/login